About the Course

 Relaxed and informal yet busy and productive.
 There will be a 20 minute break at 11.30am and at 2pm finish time you are welcome to relax in the garden (without the usual entrance fee) and enjoy the gorgeous sandwiches and cakes in the Prairie Garden café.

 Other notes: Amanda has found in the past that students have very different rates of productivity when preparing and dyeing their samples.
-You will make at least 10 samples but if you bring/purchase extra fabric you could make up to 20 samples.
+Either bring your own fabric to dye or Amanda can supply at a reasonable cost.
 Making items to wear is totally possible on this day if you either bring a couple of items with you or purchase items for dyeing on the day.

 Amanda's courses and workshops are a great mixture of practical demonstration, intellectual and historical background and, wonderful energy and support for the group as a whole and individual efforts.
 They are truly nourishing to the soul.